diuliano-vargas-silveira/Calculadora/README.md

 2. Open your web browser and visit http://localhost:5173 to view the calculator app.

 3. Use the calculator to perform basic arithmetic operations.

+## Contact
+If you have any questions or feedback, please feel free to contact us at diulianovargas@gmail.com.